morgana-x/ClassiSigns/README.md

 # Notes
 Any custom models generated start from ID 63 downwards, ensuring minimal conflict with plugins such as Na2's MCGalaxy-CustomModels

-Only currently supports lower case letters part of the standard alphabet, any upper case letters or symbols/numbers will display incorrect characters

 # Usage
 Copy the models folder into the plugins folder